 - Itchy skin, particularly around your cat’s bottom

-- An allergy that is leaving your cat very uncomfortable
+- An allergy that is leaving your cat uncomfortable

 - Swollen anal glands that need to be expressed

 - Roundworms.
 These are the most common parasitic worm infections in cats.
-Roundworm infestation often fails to manifest symptoms, so be vigilant about preventative treatments.
+Roundworm may now have symptoms, so be vigilant about giving your pet preventative treatments.

 - Hookworms.
-These nasty worms live in your cat’s small intestine.
-They’re very small, but they can cause fatal anemia.
+They live in your cat’s small intestine.
+They’re small, but can cause fatal anemia.

 - Tapeworms.
-These are what many people associate with as intestinal worms.
-They can grow up to 24 inches long, and will lead to drastic weight loss.
+These are what many people associate with the term as ‘intestinal worms.’
+They can grow up to 24 inches long, and will lead to dramatic weight loss in cats.

 There are other warning signs that your cat has worms.
 Alongside scooting, these include:

 - Vomiting and diarrhea.
-Any parasite can upset your cat’s stomach lining.
-Worms may appear in your cat’s vomit, too.
+Any type of parasite can upset your cat’s stomach lining.
+Worms may also appear in your cat’s vomit.